 You will often want to add a new friend immediately, even though you don’t have mutual friends on Facebook.
 And it might be more awkward to send a message first than to add them directly.
 That’s cool.
 Just be sure you don’t add too many people without common friends at once.

 If you don’t know someone, just want to know what they post to Facebook, and if there is an option to follow them, give that preference over adding them as a friend.
-This allows you to see what they are up to, but your Timeline is not shard with them.
+This allows you to see what they are up to, but your Timeline is not shared with them.

-Review Hidden Friend Requests
+Report Spammy Friend Requests

-Block Friend Requests from Strangers
+Block Friend Requests From Strangers

 Facebook allows you to limit who can send you friend requests.
 Applying the limitation will keep those strangers desperate to connect with you out of trouble.
 From the Friend Requests menu in the top right, click Settings and choose Everyone or Friends of Friends from the drop-down menu.